Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 Why is my Alberta health care number invalid?
 If your health care number comes up as invalid, it is likely your provider is getting an “invalid healthcare” rejection from Alberta Health.
 This means that you are being shown as not having valid AHCIP coverage for the claim’s date of service.
 Your provider will need to confirm you have out-of-province or federal coverage.

-How do I get my medical records under Alberta health care?
+How do I get my medical records under Alberta Health Care?

 You can access your Alberta health records online via the MyHealth Records platform as well as on the MyHealth Records app on your phone.